chieh-kao-1125/MRT-at-Northern-Taiwan/README.md

 <H2>MRT at Northern Taiwan</H2>
 Mass Raid Transit is fascinating.
 Extracting informations from the daily/monthly transportation volume and interpreting it into graphs are so deightful.

-This is a practice integrating Batch, R and PowerBI, presenting trends and statistics of MRT transportation volume in northern Taiwan.
+This is a project integrating Batch, R and PowerBI, presenting trends and statistics of MRT transportation volume in northern Taiwan.

 Please enjoy it and always feel free to reach out to me !